 Erickson Blakney, Program Officer

 Erickson Blakney presented himself to the foundation with an impressive background as an award-winning writer, reporter and interviewer for Bloomberg and CBS News.
-Now those career skills are all important for a successful program officer, but in fact it was his extracurricular activities that set EB–as everyone calls him–apart.
-Throughout nearly two decades in the media business, he displayed a deep passion for the worlds of philanthropy and social service and managed to amass a wealth of experience in the process.
+Now those career skills are all important for a successful program officer, but it was his extracurricular activities that set EB–as everyone calls him–apart.
 After graduating from Hobart College, he did an early career stint at the Daytop Village substance abuse treatment program and later earned a certificate in nonprofit management from CUNY’s Hostos College.
-In 2005, EB and several friends organized a private “giving circle” to identify, assess and make grants to various educational, social service and human rights organizations.
-(To date, the circle has distributed over $3 million.)
-And for the last seven years, he’s been a thoughtful, engaged and effective board member of the DreamYard Project, a longtime Pinkerton grantee in the Bronx.
-He plays a similar role on the board of The Lower Mississippi River Foundation, an organization devoted to protecting the Mississippi Delta and providing outdoor experiential education.
-In his spare, spare time, EB also produced a documentary film on the Delta’s blues tradition, but that’s another story.
+While working in journalism, he joined the board of the DreamYard Project, a longtime Pinkerton grantee in the Bronx.
+That was 16 years ago, and he remains a thoughtful, engaged and effective board member.
+EB’s philanthropic interests range far and wide.
+He’s on the board of the Clarksdale Animal Rescue Effort and Shelter in Clarksdale, MS, and The Center for Rural Strategies in Whitesburg, KY.
+In northern Ohio, where he grew up, he is a trustee of The Needmor Fund, a philanthropic organization that supports grassroots groups working to bring about social and economic justice.
+In his spare, spare time, EB has also produced documentary films on the Mississippi Delta’s blues tradition and fair housing policies, but that’s another story.
 Feel free to ask him.